 companies have their own systems translated from acknowledged standards and guidelines for assuring safety.
 By using scientific literature and expert’s observations, the effectiveness of their system was estimated.
 This was done through crucial control activities explored in a survey.
 The survey showed that employee’s technical knowledge and skills are to be enhanced, equipment and facilities are to be upgraded and specific procedures for maintenance, sanitation and assurance system to be improved.

 Traceability systems in the fish supply chain: a case study of Tanzania

-Owing to the fact that the fish processing industry has no specific requirements on a traceability system, each and every manufacturing company chooses its own preferable way to do that.
-This project started by reviewing track and tracing systems, elements of traceability systems, traceability objectives and strategies, product and process characteristics of food chains and fish products, organisation characteristics and working conditions in food industries.
-As a result a barcode based traceability system or a RFID based traceability system was proposed as the best one to be used in practice followed by a total quality management system.
+Owing to the fact that the fish processing industry has no specific requirements on a traceability system, each and every manufacturing company chooses its own preferred way to do that.
+This project started by reviewing track and tracing systems, elements of traceability systems, traceability objectives and strategies, product and process characteristics of food chains and fish products, organization characteristics and working conditions in food industries.
+As a result, a barcode based traceability system or a RFID based traceability system was proposed as the best one to be used in practice followed by a total quality management system.
 This stemmed from a preference for commitment to quality and traceability by top management.